-A spring-applied, hydraulically-released disc brake is located between the swing motor and its planetary drive.
-The swing brake must be actively released by the control system.
-If brake hydraulic pressure or electrical control is lost, the swing brake is applied by spring force.
+A spring-applied, hydraulically-released disc brake is located between each swing motor and its corresponding planetary drive.
+The swing brakes must be actively released by the control system.
+If brake hydraulic pressure or electrical control is lost, the swing brakes apply by spring force.

 The swing brake release system uses charge pressure from pump 2 that is supplied to the swing brake release solenoid valve.
-The hydraulic pressure must be above 18 bar (261 psi) to fully release the brake.
-If the pressure is less than 18 bar (261 psi), the brake could remain partially applied, which could damage the swing brake system.
+The hydraulic pressure must be above 18 bar (261 psi) to fully release the brakes.
+If the pressure is less than 18 bar (261 psi), the brakes could remain partially applied, which could damage the swing brake system.